T-ADevelopment/SwiftDental/README.md

 <h2>How to use </h2>

-Enter either roman numerals or numbers into the imput field
+Enter either roman numerals or numbers into the input field

 Click submit